chubbymaggie/r2graphity/README.md

 positional arguments:

-  input           Tool requires an input file or directory; directory, i.e. batch processing, only possible and feasible for csvdump option
+  input           Tool requires an input file or directory; directory, i.e. batch processing, only possible and feasible for csvdump option and Neo4j dump

 optional arguments:

   -h, --help      show this help message and exit

+  -d, --deactivatecache   Deactivate caching of graphs, for debugging of graph generation

   -p, --printing  Print the graph as text, as in, nodes with respective content